2021 Hong Kong electoral changes: 2019 anti-extradition protests and electoral landslide

 Pro-democracy protesters marched on 13 January 2008 demanding universal suffrage by 2012.

 Since the transfer of sovereignty over Hong Kong in 1997, the democratic movement had been calling for genuine universal suffrage for the Chief Executive, the Legislative Council (LegCo) as enshrined in the Article 45 and the Article 68 of the Basic Law of Hong Kong.
 The National People's Congress Standing Committee (NPCSC) had repeatedly ruled out universal suffrage, first in 2004 and again in 2007.
 However, in the 2007 decision, NPCSC stated that the universal suffrage might be implemented in the 2017 Chief Executive election.
-As the 2012 electoral system being unchanged, the moderate democrats struck a deal with the Beijing authorities in the 2012 constitutional reform package in 2010 which allowed the enlargement of the Election Committee (EC) and the creation of the five new District Council (Second) seats to be nominated by the District Councillors and elected by popular vote.
+With the 2012 electoral system being unchanged, the moderate democrats struck a deal with the Beijing authorities in the 2012 constitutional reform package in 2010 which allowed the enlargement of the Election Committee (EC) and the creation of the five new District Council (Second) seats to be nominated by the District Councillors and elected by popular vote.

-The breakthrough between the pro-democrats and the Beijing authorities did not stall the demand for the universal suffrage, instead created internal strife and fragmentations between different factions in the pro-democracy camp and the rise of localist movement which called for more confrontational approach for the movement.
+The breakthrough between the pro-democrats and the Beijing authorities did not quell the demand for universal suffrage.
+Instead it created internal strife and fragmentations between different factions in the pro-democracy camp and the rise of localist movement which called for more confrontational approach.
 The decision on the constitutional reform framework laid by the NPCSC on 31 August 2014 dashed the hopes of the democracy activists striving for the right to direct elections, which triggered the 79-day Occupy protests.
 The democratic development in Hong Kong had stagnated since then, while a new wave of independence movement was on the rise.
-In the 2016 New Territories East by-election, pro-independence activist Edward Leung received more than 15 per cent of the popular vote despite his loss to the pro-democratic Civic Party's Alvin Yeung.
+In the 2016 New Territories East by-election, pro-independence activist Edward Leung received over 15 per cent of the popular vote despite his loss to the pro-democratic Civic Party's Alvin Yeung.
 Leung and other pro-independence activists were then barred from running in the September general election.
 Baggio Leung and Yau Wai-ching of Youngspiration, who was backed by Edward Leung, were elected, but were soon disqualified over their oath-taking manner.